Super Bowl XXVII halftime show: Performance

-The performance began with a James Earl Jones' voice introducing an, "unprecedented Super Bowl spectacular starring Michael Jackson".
-Michael Jackson then seemed to appear at the top of the stadium's two jumbotrons (using body doubles).
-Michael then catapults from center stage and stood completely frozen and silent for almost two minutes before his long-time guitarist Jennifer Batten began the performance.
+The performance began with James Earl Jones' voice introducing an, "unprecedented Super Bowl spectacular starring Michael Jackson".
+Jackson then seemed to appear at the top of the stadium's two jumbotrons (using body doubles).
+He then catapulted from center stage and stood completely frozen and silent for almost two minutes before his long-time guitarist Jennifer Batten began the performance.
 Jackson's performance included a medley consisting of "Jam" (with the beginning of "Why You Wanna Trip On Me"), "Billie Jean" and "Black or White" (includes beginning of "Another Part of Me") including the ending of Batten's guitar solo.
 The finale featured an audience card stunt, a video montage showing Jackson participating in various humanitarian efforts around the world, and a choir of over 3,000 local Los Angeles area children singing "We Are the World", later joining Jackson as he sang his single "Heal the World" with an inflatable globe.
 The globe resembled the single's cover art.